Customize platform appearance with custom CSS

 Change the left navigation panel

-This code changes the color of the various elements in the navigation panel.
+This code changes the color of the elements in the navigation panel.

 .group-list {